ace-han/saltstack-mark/salt-master_n_salt-api_setup.md

 ```

 * Activate netapi moduel(Salt-Api)
-		Since the Salt-Api project has been merged into SaltStack in release 2014.7.0, so you can use the salt-api with SaltStack 2014.7.0 release
+> Since the Salt-Api project has been merged into SaltStack in release 2014.7.0,
-		no need to install another salt-api
+> so you can use the salt-api with SaltStack 2014.7.0 release
-		just do below
+No need to install another `salt-api`, just do below
 ## Create salt-api bin cmd
 ```sh
 root@acebuild-sfo:/usr/lib/python2.7/dist-packages/salt# vi /usr/bin/salt-api